abhee-adhee/Compromising-windows-using-Metasploit/README.md

 <img width="1046" height="557" alt="image" src="https://github.com/user-attachments/assets/59bbcea2-648f-4c48-8add-6322a4498269" />

+Meterpreter Session Established
+This final screenshot shows a successful reverse TCP Meterpreter connection.
+The handler receives a session from the target system, establishing remote access between the victim and attacker machine for post-exploitation activities such as screen sharing and system interaction.
 ## RESULT:
 The Metasploit framework is  used to compromise windows and is examined successfully.